convert-cart/magento2-plugin/README.md

 1. Ensure the plugin is enabled: `bin/magento module:status Convertcart_Analytics`
 2. Clear Magento cache: `bin/magento cache:clean`
 3. Check the logs in `var/log` for any error messages.

+### Setting up folder & file permissions,

+If you encounter folder permission issues on folder such as cache, please use the following commands to set the appropriate permissions for public files and directories:

+    find var generated pub/static pub/media app/etc -type f -exec chmod 644 {} \;
+    find var generated pub/static pub/media app/etc -type d -exec chmod 755 {} \;

+- 644 sets files to read and write for the owner, and read-only for group and others.
+- 755 sets directories to read, write, and execute for the owner, and read and execute for group and others.

 ## Contact